 A native of Salisbury, North Carolina, Elizabeth Dole graduated with distinction from Duke University as a member of Phi Beta Kappa, earned a law degree from Harvard Law School, and a Master of Arts in Teaching from Harvard University.
 She served as Deputy to the Special Assistant for Consumer Affairs during the Nixon Administration, launching a career of dedication to public safety, for which she received the Humanitarian Award from the National Commission Against Drunk Driving and the Lifetime Achievement Award from Advocates for Highway and Auto Safety.
 She was selected for induction into the Safety and Health Hall of Fame International for her transportation, workplace, and blood safety accomplishments.
 In the fall of 2012, the National Safety Council presented her their “Flame of Life Award” as one of the century’s foremost leaders on safety.

 Elizabeth Dole was only the second woman to serve as president since Clara Barton founded the American Red Cross in 1881.
 She totally restructured the world’s largest humanitarian organization during her eight years as president, serving as a volunteer in her first year.
-She led a massive transformation of the way the Red Cross collects, tests, and distributes one-half of the nation’s blood supply.
+She led a massive transformation of the way the Red Cross collects, tests, and distributes one-half of the nation’s blood supply, to ensure that blood is safe to give and safe to get.
 Following the Red Cross, she sought the Republican presidential nomination, becoming the first viable female candidate from a major political party.
 Elected in 2002, Senator Dole became the first woman to represent North Carolina in the United States Senate.

 In 2012, she founded Caring for Military Families: The Elizabeth Dole Foundation to raise awareness and support for the 5.5 million young spouses, mothers, fathers and other loved ones caring for our nation’s wounded warriors at home.
 She is leading a movement to expose the military caregiver crisis and generate critical resources to help these hidden heroes.

 Senator Dole has received numerous awards.
 Most recently, she received the Distinguished Service Medal from the American Legion; the Outstanding Civilian Service Medal, Department of the Army; and the Military Officers Association of America’s National Service Award.
 She was honored by Public Counsel with its prestigious William O. Douglas Award, the AARP Andrus Award, and the Former Members of Congress Association’s Civic Statesmanship Award.
-Senator Dole resides in Washington, DC with her beloved husband of forty-three years, Senator Bob Dole.
+Senator Dole resides in Washington, DC.

 Awards and Honors